Keele

-Keele is a village and civil parish in the Borough of Newcastle-under-Lyme in Staffordshire, England.
-It is approximately 3 miles west of Newcastle-under-Lyme, and is close to the village of Silverdale.
-Keele lies on the A53 road from Newcastle to Market Drayton and Shrewsbury.
-The village is the location of Keele University and Keele Services, a motorway service area on the M6.
+Keele is a village and civil parish in the Borough of Newcastle-under-Lyme, Staffordshire, England.
+It is approximately 3 miles west of Newcastle-under-Lyme and is close to the village of Silverdale.
+It is best known as the location of Keele University.

-Keele is located in the Keele ward of the borough of Newcastle-under-Lyme with its name drawing from the old Anglo-Saxon Cȳ-hyll = "Cow-hill".
-The 2001 census indicated the parish had a population of 3,664,(increasing to 4,129 at the 2011 census) most of whom students at Keele University as one of the halls of residence, Hawthorns, now sold for land redevelopment, was located in the heart of the village.
+The village is located in the Keele ward of the borough, with its name drawing from the old Anglo-Saxon Cȳ-hyll, meaning "Cow-hill".
+The 2001 census gave the parish a population of 3,664, increasing to 4,129 at the 2011 census.
+Most of the population were university students at one of its halls of residence, Hawthorns, which has since been sold for land redevelopment; it was located in the heart of the village.

+History

 The Knights Templars and Knights Hospitallers

-The village is recognised for its association with the university and its position astride the M6.
-But during the Middle Ages, Keele was a major route from the North-West to London for laden packhorses and caravans alike.
-Keele Preceptory was granted to the Knights Templar sometime between 1168 and 1169 by King Henry II.
-The Knights Templars, military order and later rivals Knights Hospitallers, would charge incoming traffic to pass through their lands.
-This would supplement rental income from farming tenants.
+The village is recognised for its association with the university and its position astride the M6 motorway; however, during the Middle Ages, Keele was a major route from the North-West to London for laden packhorses and caravans alike.
+Keele Preceptory was granted to the Knights Templar, sometime between 1168 and 1169, by King Henry II.
+The Knights Templars, military order and later rivals Knights Hospitallers, would charge incoming traffic to pass through their lands; this would supplement rental income from farming tenants.

 Little remains today of the Templar's heritage and less so of the Hospitallers.
-An iron sculpture celebrating the arrival of the Templars at Keele was erected during the constructio of the 1992 bypass between Newcastle-under Lyme and Madeley.
-The bypass was built to move traffic away from the village.
-Additionally, one University hall of residence, Holly Cross, located on the estate and shaped in a Templar Cross, commemorates their presence.
-The parish church is named after the patron saint of the Hospitallers, St John the Baptist, and it is believed that one of the church's stained glass panels still contains elements of surviving early medieval glass.
+An iron sculpture celebrating the arrival of the Templars at Keele was erected during the construction of the 1992 by-pass between Newcastle-under Lyme and Madeley.
+Additionally, one university hall of residence, Holly Cross, located on the estate and shaped in a Templar Cross, commemorates their presence.
+The parish church is named after the patron saint of the Hospitallers, St John the Baptist; it is believed that one of the church's stained glass panels still contain elements of surviving early medieval glass.

-Keele Estate and the Sneyd Family
+Keele Estate and the Sneyd family

-From the mid 15th Century until the 1940s, the Sneyd family owned much of the village (cottages, school, farm, Inn), dominating local life architecturally as well as socially and receiving rents from villagers and tenants.
+From the mid-15th century until the 1940s, the Sneyd family owned much of the village; this included cottages, school, farm and an inn, dominating local life architecturally, as well as socially and receiving rents from villagers and tenants.
 The inhabitants were principally employed in collieries and iron works, notably in Silverdale, also belonging to the Sneyds.

-During the Second World War the estate was requisitioned by the British government for the British Army.
+During the Second World War, the estate was requisitioned by the British government for the British Army.
 Various training activities were carried out until the arrival of American servicemen in 1944.
 They occupied over 100 temporary buildings and Nissen Huts.
 General Patton visited during this period.
-Some prisoners of war were held locally during the war and after the war it became a camp for Polish servicemen and displaced persons.
+Some prisoners of war were held locally; after the war, it became a camp for Polish servicemen and displaced persons.